gan3xh/CS2015_lab11_DictionaryLikeWebApp/README.md

 # CS2015_lab11_DictionaryLikeWebApp
 This is a simple web-based dictionary application that allows users to look up the meanings of words and get additional information such as syllables, parts of speech, translations, and synonyms.

+# About

+This project is a lab assignment for the course Web Technology (CS2015) taught by Dr Navanath Saharia at the Indian Institute of Information Technology (IIIT), Manipur.
+It is designed to demonstrate the practical application of web development technologies like HTML, CSS, and PHP.

 ## Features

 - **Word Lookup:** Enter a word into the input field and submit to get its meaning.